wombleton/gitlaw-nz/acts/T/Trade in Endangered Species Act 1989.md

     shall be held in the custody of the Crown until---

-    *   (c) a decision is made not to lay any information or charge in respect of the alleged offence for which the specimen, receptacle, or thing was seized; or
+    *   (c) a decision is made not to file any charging document in respect of the alleged offence for which the specimen, receptacle, or thing was seized; or

-    *   (d) where such a charge or information is laid, upon the completion of proceedings in respect of the alleged offence for which the specimen, receptacle, or thing was seized, or such sooner time as the court may determine.
+    *   (d) where such a charging document is filed, upon the completion of proceedings in respect of the alleged offence for which the specimen, receptacle, or thing was seized, or such sooner time as the court may determine.

-    (4) The decision whether or not to lay any information or charge in respect of an alleged offence for which any specimen, receptacle, or thing is seized under [section 39][50] shall be made as soon as reasonably practicable after that specimen, receptacle, or thing is seized, taken possession of, or detained.
+    (4) The decision whether or not to file any charging document in respect of an alleged offence for which any specimen, receptacle, or thing is seized under [section 39][50] shall be made as soon as reasonably practicable after that specimen, receptacle, or thing is seized, taken possession of, or detained.

-    Section 40(2)(b): amended, on 17 May 2005, by [section 3(1)][112] of the Trade in Endangered Species Amendment Act 2005 (2005 No 71).
+    Section 40(2)(b): amended, on 17 May 2005, by [section 3(1)][113] of the Trade in Endangered Species Amendment Act 2005 (2005 No 71).

-    Section 40(3)(b): amended, on 17 May 2005, by [section 3(2)][112] of the Trade in Endangered Species Amendment Act 2005 (2005 No 71).
+    Section 40(3)(b): amended, on 17 May 2005, by [section 3(2)][113] of the Trade in Endangered Species Amendment Act 2005 (2005 No 71).

+    Section 40(3)(c): amended, on 1 July 2013, by [section 413][112] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 40(3)(d): amended, on 1 July 2013, by [section 413][112] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 40(4): amended, on 1 July 2013, by [section 413][112] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 40(4): amended, on 17 May 2005, by [section 3(3)][112] of the Trade in Endangered Species Amendment Act 2005 (2005 No 71).
+    Section 40(4): amended, on 17 May 2005, by [section 3(3)][113] of the Trade in Endangered Species Amendment Act 2005 (2005 No 71).

 ##### 41 Release of seized specimens

 *   Subject to subsection (1) of section 39 and subsections (1) and (2) of [section 40][57], where any specimen, receptacle, or thing has been seized under [section 39][50] and not previously returned by the court pursuant to the proviso to subsection (4) of section 39, then---

-    *   (a) on a decision being made not to lay an information or charge; or
+    *   (a) on a decision being made not to file a charging document; or

     *   (b) on the acquittal of any person charged with an offence for which the specimen, receptacle, or thing is subject to forfeiture---

     such specimen, receptacle, or thing shall forthwith be released from the custody of the Crown to the owner or person who had possession of the specimen, receptacle, or thing at the time of seizure.

-    Section 41: amended, on 17 May 2005, by [section 4][113] of the Trade in Endangered Species Amendment Act 2005 (2005 No 71).
+    Section 41: amended, on 17 May 2005, by [section 4][114] of the Trade in Endangered Species Amendment Act 2005 (2005 No 71).

     Section 41: amended, on 12 August 1991, by section 8 of the Trade in Endangered Species Amendment Act 1991 (1991 No 100).

+    Section 41(a): amended, on 1 July 2013, by [section 413][112] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 42 Disposal of seized specimens